-As of the close of business on January 4, 2000, there were outstanding 10,768,881 shares of common stock, par value \$.05 per share, which is the only outstanding class of stock of the Company.
+As of the close of business on January 5, 2001, there were outstanding 10,374,439 shares of common stock, par value \$.05 per share, which is the only outstanding class of stock of the Company.
 Holders of common shares are entitled to one vote for each share held on the record date with respect to all matters that may be brought before the meeting.
-The record date for determining the shareholders entitled to vote at the 2000 annual meeting is January 7, 2000.
+The record date for determining the shareholders entitled to vote at the 2001 annual meeting is January 5, 2001.
 There is no cumulative voting for directors.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors to file initial reports of ownership and reports of changes in ownership of common stock of the Company with the Securities and Exchange Commission.
 Executive officers, directors and persons who beneficially own more than ten percent of the common stock of the Company are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of such forms furnished to the Company, and written representations from the Company's executive officers and directors, all Section 16(a) filing requirements applicable to the Company's executive officers and directors have been satisfied.
+Based solely on a review of the copies of such forms furnished to the Company, and written representations from the Company's executive officers and directors, all Section 16(a) filing requirements applicable to the Company's executive officers and directors have been satisfied, except that (i) Howard M. Hawkins inadvertently failed to file a Form 4 for a transaction that occurred in June 2000 and (ii) each of Keenan A. Paulson, John R. Sevenich, and Daniel E. Soderlund inadvertently failed to file their initial reports on Form 3 upon becoming executive officers of the Company in May 2000, all of which reports have since been filed.